 Receivables are collectible within one year.
-The District uses the allowance method to account for uncollectible accounts receivable.
-Accounts receivable are presented net an allowance for doubtful accounts of \$25,000.
+The District uses the allowance method to account for uncollectible accounts receivables.
+Accounts receivables are presented net an allowance for doubtful accounts of \$54,000.

-Due from other governments are recorded for state, county, and local grant amounts that were received after year-end and all eligibility requirements had been met.
+Due from other governments are recorded for state, county, and local grant amounts that were received after year-end and all eligibility requirements have been met.